badges/shields/doc/self-hosting.md

 Server secrets
 --------------

-You can add your own server secrets in `private/secret.json`.
+You can add your own server secrets in environment variables or `config/local.yml`.

 These are documented in [server-secrets.md](./server-secrets.md)